Mark Laurie (photographer)

-Biography

 Early life and education

 Laurie was born in Didsbury, Alberta, Canada, receiving his education at Henry Wise Wood Senior High School and Mount Royal College in Calgary.
 Laurie worked as a recreation director, and as a realtor before settling into what would become his career and passion: photography.

 Laurie holds a Master of Photography Degree, Master of Photographic Arts (10th bar), Service of Photographic Arts, and the highest British award: a Fellow in the Society of Wedding and Portrait Photographers as well as a PPOC Fellowship.

-In addition to his boudoir, nude, and glamour portfolios, Laurie does pre-natal and family photography, high profile celebrity and charity events, and has also done commercial and wildlife shoots.
-He is the author and photographer of two fine art photography books, as well as a book of poetry, one of his lesser-known indulgences.
+In addition to his boudoir, nude, and glamour portfolios, Laurie does pre-natal and family photography, high-profile celebrity and charity events, and has also done commercial and wildlife shoots.
+He is the author and photographer of two fine art photography books, as well as a book of poetry.

-Early career and innovation
+Career

-In 1978 Laurie opened his first studio, Wizer Wizard Photography.
+In 1978, Laurie opened his first studio, Wizer Wizard Photography.
 His business partner and wife, Jan Howells-Laurie, trained and became the retouch artist.

-In 1980 the partners created Inner Spirit Photography, incorporating it four years later.
+In 1980, the partners created Inner Spirit Photography, incorporating it four years later.
 The studio specialized from the beginning in photographing women.
 Their mission statement was "to create images that express a woman’s inner and outer beauty and provide an experiential environment that enlarges the boldness of a woman’s soul."
-By 1984 the home-based Calgary studio was receiving a growing and significant amount of media coverage, including a 14-minute national news story on CBC on 12 June 1984.
+By 1984, the home-based Calgary studio was receiving a growing and significant amount of media coverage, including a 14-minute national news story on CBC on 12 June 1984.

-In 1987 Laurie and his photography techniques were the subjects of a year-long clinical study which observed how Laurie's work was notably different from mainstream portrait photography, and statistically how those differences resulted in more positive psychological and lifestyle benefits for his subjects.
-Among other things the study discovered was that his photography sessions were catalysts of change in his clients’ lives.
+In 1987, Laurie and his photography techniques were the subjects of a year-long clinical study, which observed how Laurie's work was notably different from mainstream portrait photography, and statistically how those differences resulted in more positive psychological and lifestyle benefits for his subjects.
+Among other things, the study discovered that his photography sessions were catalysts of change in his clients’ lives.

-Through the 1980s Laurie was a photographer of celebrities in southern Alberta.
+Through the 1980s, Laurie was a photographer of celebrities in southern Alberta.
 He was the official photographer for the 2010 Calgary Choice Awards.

 Personal life

-Laurie continues to reside in Calgary, Alberta with his wife Jan Howells-Laurie.
+Laurie continues to reside in Calgary, Alberta with his wife, Jan Howells-Laurie.

 Digital art photography

 Laurie began crossover photographic art in 1984 with the blending of an airbrush environment painted onto photographic prints.
-By 1989 he was a pioneer in digital art photography.
+By 1989, he was a pioneer in digital art photography.
 One image, The Defender, which was a mix of body paint, pre-Photoshop digital work and airbrush (a collaboration with an airbrush artist), is included in a collection of his work aboard the NASA Voyager III Time Capsule that launched in December 1990.

-In July 2001 Laurie became a regular columnist for Focus, the national fine art photography magazine, writing instructional articles and reviews about digital photography techniques, products, and technology.
+In July 2001, Laurie became a regular columnist for Focus, the national fine art photography magazine, writing instructional articles and reviews about digital photography techniques, products, and technology.